 Kelly Amis - Short Bio

 After graduating from Georgetown University, Kelly Amis taught in South Central, Los Angeles as a Charter Corps member of Teach for America.
-This experience motivated her to earn a Master's degree in Education Policy from Stanford University and study the Australian education system as a Fulbright Scholar.
+This experience motivated her to earn a Master's degree in Education Policy from Stanford University and research the Australian education system as a Fulbright Scholar.

 Kelly Amis - Long Bio

 As Editor-in-Chief, Kelly successfully fought to bring The New Press under the jurisdiction of Georgetown's Media Board, becoming the first female student to participate in its long-standing traditional activities.
-During this time she also served as the first female intern for Congressman Hal Daub of Nebraska and as a volunteer tutor in Washington, DC schools through the After School Kids program.
+During this time she also served as the first female intern for Congressman Hal Daub of Nebraska and volunteered as a tutor in Washington, DC schools through the After School Kids program.

 Kelly was selected as one of five hundred recent college graduates nationwide to join the Charter Corps of Teach for America.
 She taught fourth and fifth grades in South Central, Los Angeles and served on her school's Shared Decision-Making Board as a teacher representative.
 This experience motivated her to earn a Master's degree in Education Policy from Stanford University and research the Australian education system as a Fulbright Scholar.

-Kelly also produces and directs On the Loudspeaker, an online interview series, as well as videos on-contract for organizations that advocate for social justice and equality.
+Kelly also produces and directs On the Loudspeaker, an online interview series, as well as videos on-contract for organizations that advocate for social justice and race equality.
 Some of her clients include the Emerson Collective, Oakland Public Education Fund, SEO Scholars, HealthCorps, UCSF Medical Center, Moriah Fund and STEM from Dance.

 Kelly recently finished her first short documentary filmed outside of the U.S.: Waiting Patient, which looks at the next frontier in global health equity through the work of a hospital in rural Haiti.
 She is currently in production on a feature-length documentary film and finishing her first narrative feature film screenplay.